Different ways to prove signature & handwriting

 Under this section, the expert forms his opinion by making a scientific comparison of the signature or handwriting in question and the admitted signature or the handwriting of the person.

 Expert evidence as to the handwriting is opinion evidence and it can rarely take the place of substantive evidence.
-The expert is not only to provide reason to support opinion but the result should be directly demonstrable.
+The expert is expected to provide reason to support opinion and that is a relevant fact under Section 51 of the IEA.
 If an expert gives no reason in support of his opinion or he does not show that he possesses special knowledge or skill, the court should not rely on his opinion as expert opinion.
 Before acting on such opinion evidence it should be corroborated with other evidence.
-The credibility and competence of an experts are material questions.
+The credibility and competence of an expert is a material question.

 In short, expert opinion is merely an aid to the court in arriving at a conclusion.
 It is optional for the court to accept or reject it.